-6. Geographical coordinates: The geographical coordinates of the approximate centre of the site expressed in degrees, minutes and seconds of latitude and longitude (e.g. in the format: 01°24'15"S 104°16'01"E or 010°30'00"N 084°51'45"W).
+- 7. Map of the Ramsar Site: The most up-to-date available and suitable map of the wetland should be appended to the RIS (in hardcopy and, if possible, also in digital format).
+At least a hardcopy map is required for the inclusion of the site in the List of Wetlands of International Importance.
+The map must clearly show the boundary of the designated Ramsar site.
+Annex III provides detailed guidance on the provision of suitable Ramsar site maps and other spatial data.
+A list of the maps supplied and any other relevant maps of the Ramsar site that are available should be included in a note annexed to the RIS.
+If the map has been prepared in digital (GIS) format, please send a GIS file providing geo-referenced site boundary vectors and attribute tables, and please also send a separate image file, showing the site boundaries, in a common image format (TIFF, BMP, JPG, GIF, etc.). - 8.
+Geographical coordinates: The geographical coordinates of the approximate centre of the site expressed in degrees and minutes of latitude and longitude (e.g. in the format: 01°24'S 104°16'E or 010°30'N 084°51'W).
 If relevant, specify the number of discrete units forming the site.
 If any disjunct units are situated at least 1.6 km apart, the coordinates of the approximate centres of each of these units should be given separately (along with individual names or differentiating labels, e.g. "A, B, C"..., etc.).
 Any discrete units so identified in an RIS should also be clearly labelled on the site map(s).
 A single site occupying less than 1,000 hectares needs only one central set of coordinates.
 Location information on larger areas should be supplemented by providing the coordinates of the southwest and northeast corners of the Ramsar site.
-(See also sections 5.
-Map and 9.
-Area).
+(See also sections 7, Map and 11, Area).